 Phase 3.
 Success!

-Unfortunately, I didn't have a viable way to handle that responsibility which achieved my goal of getting rid of the mice without hurting them.
-I wanted to show that killing wasn't the only option, but I failed to demonstrate how that could actually work in practice.
+Unfortunately, I didn't have a viable way to handle the responsibility in a way that helped me achieve my goal of getting rid of the mice without hurting them.
+I wanted to show everyone that killing wasn't the only option, but I failed to demonstrate how that might work in practice.

 What a dumbass!

-But what did I expect?
+But what did I expect after this virtuoso performance?

-When you’re the only in a group who thinks something is wrong, and you say so, then the group will kill you with humor, making a brave moral stand little more than a punchline.
+When you’re the only one in a group who thinks something is wrong, and you say so, the group will kill you with humor, making any brave moral stand little more than a punchline.
 Once that’s the case, you’re done changing minds.